tlavarenne/gr-ethernet/README.md

 sudo ldconfig
 ```

-Special thanks to Jean-Michel Friedt for gr-oscillo.
+Special thanks to Jean-Michel Friedt for gr-oscilloscope.

 ## Usage